-Once the surgery is complete the patients will spend a few hours in the surgical recovery area for monitoring
+Once surgery is complete the patient will spend a few hours in the surgical recovery area for monitoring.

 - Most patients go home the day of surgery; however, rarely a patient may need to spend the night in the hospital for routine monitoring.